 Styria is at the leading edge of international scientific research and currently number one among all European economic regions.
-In summer 2017, the R&D rate exceeded the 5 percent mark, which means that more than five percent of Styrian Gross Regional Product (GRP) are re-invested in research and development.
+The R&D rate approximates the 5 percent mark, which means that about five percent of Styrian Gross Regional Product (GRP) are re-invested in research and development.

 Research & Development

 Styria is at the leading edge of international scientific research and currently number one among all European economic regions.
-In summer 2017, the R&D rate exceeded the 5 percent mark, which means that more than five percent of Styrian Gross Regional Product (GRP) are re-invested in research and development (currently 5,14%).
+The R&D rate approximates the 5 percent mark, which means that about five percent of Styrian Gross Regional Product (GRP) are re-invested in research and development.
 A critical factor has proven to be a traditionally close cooperation between industry and science in Styria: For decades enterprises of all sizes have worked successfully with universities and research institutes.
 The major part of R&D performed in business enterprises is funded by the enterprise sector itself, almost a quarter of it coming from abroad.
-The fact that 25 out of 39 Austrian competence centres are based in Styria further demonstrates the wealth of research talent in the region.
+The fact that 25 out of 42 Austrian COMET-centres and -projects are based in Styria further demonstrates the wealth of research talent in the region.